vikramaruchamy/DO/How To Set Up a Highly Available PostgreSQL Cluster.md

 Aug 29 04:20:21 do-01 patroni[3045]: 2020-08-29 04:20:21,460 INFO: no action.  i am the leader with the lock

 </code></pre>
 <p>Configuring Patroni in the first Droplet is complete.
 You need to follow the same steps in other two droplets(node-2 and node-3) where PostgreSQL is installed.
-Just update the node-2_ip_address and node-3_IP_address wherever applicable.</p>
+Update the node-2-ip-address and node-3-IP-address wherever applicable.</p>
 <p>One you complete the patroni configuration in the node-2 and node-3, these nodes will join in the cluster and follow the leader node-1.</p>
 <p>You can use <code>status</code> with the <code>systemctl</code> to check the status of the patroni in node-2.</p>
 <p>Execute the following command to check the status of the patroni service.</p>